Vyral/amy-wengerd/_posts/2019-09-20-what-should-you-fix-in-your-home-to-get-top-dollar.md

 {% include youtube.html %}

-<center>Before you put your home on the market, there are four repairs and upgrades you should make to ensure you earn top dollar.</center>
+<center><em>Before you put your home on the market, there are four repairs and upgrades you should make to ensure you earn top dollar.</em></center>

 &nbsp;